 The important thing is to figure out in advance what kind of environment helps you concentrate – so you’ll be prepared on exam day.

-We also recommend replacing your daily Facebook or Instagram habit with time in the Qpractice study group.
-You can indulge your social media habit, have fun, and learn something at the same time.
+We recommend replacing your daily social media habit with time in the Qpractice study group.
+You can indulge your social urge, have fun, and learn something at the same time.

 7. No cheating